MehdiSojoudiGEM/Denoising-Multiple-Time-Series-Evidence-of-a-Negative-Greenium-in-German-Twin-Bonds/README.md

     k = 1  second differences
     k = 2  third differences

-Spline trend filtering represents the trend using cubic B-spline basis functions:
+Spline trend filtering combines l1 trend filtering with cubic spline methods.

-    trend = B beta

-where B is the spline design matrix and beta is the vector of spline coefficients.
+At the same time, a regularization is applied to the spline coefficients in a way similar to l1 trend filtering, allowing the method to capture smooth trends while preserving possible structural changes.

 ADMM, CVX, and CVXPY